gke/UAVXArm/README.md

 http://google-opensource.blogspot.com.au/2013/05/a-change-to-google-code-download-service.html

-UAVXARM32F4.hex is for brushless motors and UAVXArm32F4_DC.hex is for brushed motors typically used on micro/nano multicopters.
+UAVXArm32F4_Vn.hex is for brushless motors and UAVXArm32F4_Vn_DC.hex is for brushed motors typically used on micro/nano multicopters.

+UAVXArm32F4_V4xxxxxx is for the nano board with SPI sensors.

+Hexfiles with a P after the version number use packet based communications required by UAVXGUI.